Human rights abuses in Jammu and Kashmir

-Human rights abuses in Jammu and Kashmir range from mass killings, enforced disappearances, torture, rape and sexual abuse to political repression and suppression of freedom of speech.
+Human rights abuses in Jammu and Kashmir range from mass killings, enforced disappearances, torture, sexual violence to political repression and suppression of freedom of speech.
 The Indian Army, Central Reserve Police Force (CRPF), and Border Security Personnel (BSF) have been accused of committing severe human rights abuses against Kashmiri civilians.
 According to Seema Kazi, militant groups have also been held responsible for similar crimes, but the vast majority of abuses have been perpetrated by the armed forces of the Indian government.

 A 2006 report by Human Rights Watch claimed that at least 20,000 civilians had been killed.
 The Indian government claims 14,000 civilians have died because of the insurgency against Indian rule as of March 2017, with most of these deaths having taken place in the 1990s and early 2000s.
 Pakistani officials say India has killed more than 100,000 Kashmiri civilians, of which 7,200 died from custodial torture.
 Moreover, they also claim 162,000 Kashmiris have been tortured.

 India and Pakistan accuse each other of violating the ceasefire and targeting civilians at the Line of Control, the de facto border between Indian-administered Kashmir and Pakistan-administered Kashmir.
 India also accuses alleged state-sponsored militants from Pakistan of committing human rights violations against Kashmiri civilians.
 Leaked diplomatic cables revealed that the Red Cross had briefed US officials in Delhi in 2005 about the use of torture from 2002 to 2004 by security forces against hundreds of detainees suspected of being connected to or having information about militants.

 In a 1993 report, Human Rights Watch stated that Indian security forces "assaulted civilians during search operations, tortured and summarily executed detainees in custody and murdered civilians in reprisal attacks"; according to the report, militants had also targeted civilians, but to a lesser extent than security forces.
 Rape was regularly used as a means to "punish and humiliate" communities.
 Scholar Seema Kazi says it is used as a weapon of war by the state against the population.
 A 2010 US state department report stated that the Indian army in Jammu and Kashmir had carried out extrajudicial killings of civilians and suspected insurgents.
-The report also described killings and abuse being carried out by insurgents and separatists.
+The report also described killings and abuse being carried out by insurgents.
 In 2010, statistics presented to the Indian government's Cabinet Committee on Security showed that for the first time since the 1980s, the number of civilian deaths attributed to the Indian forces was higher than those attributed to insurgents' actions.
 The Indian Army claims that 97% of the reports about the human rights abuse have been found to be "fake or motivated" based on the investigation performed by the Army.
 However, a report by the US State Department said, "Indian authorities use Armed Forces Special Powers Act (AFSPA) to avoid holding its security forces responsible for the deaths of civilians in Jammu and Kashmir."